Did you know….?

 - Fast-food chains used to serve just one size of fries, this is now the portion size provided with the kids meals

-Given these facts, perhaps it’s not surprising at how quickly the obesity crisis has taken a global hold.
+Given these facts, it’s not surprising at how many people now struggle with obesity across the world.
 It has become the norm to expect larger portions when eating out, and this (together with increased plate size) often leads to eating more at home.
 Our bodies have not adapted and cannot keep up with the pace at which food technology and environments/situations in which we eat are evolving.

 This is portion distortion.

-Obviously, everyone is different and will need different amount of foods depending on your weight, how active you are and your current situation.
+Obviously, everyone is different and will need different amount of foods depending on your appetite, body size, how active you are and your current situation.

 This reference guide groups food into different types to make it easy to see what a typical portion* should be.

 When you’re looking at how much of what to put on your plate, the vegetable part of your meal should take up around 1/3 to 1/2 of your plate, and roughly fill your hands like the picture opposite.

 Recommended portion size of vegetables is larger than other foods because they are low in calories and provide us with minerals, vitamins and fibre.